sharonrm/starter/README.md

 4. create sass files: main.scss

-5. take all the css code and put it into the mail.css
+5. take all the css code and put it into the main.scss

 6. add npm script to package.json - using the  - node-sass and the input file- sass/main.scss output file - css/style.css